ckempke/Blog/docs/blog/ai-generated-art.md

 ![Kitten in the style of Vincent van Gogh (example 1)](blogmedia/ai-kitten3.jpeg)

-That's pretty much just a photo of a kitten pasted over a vaguely van Gogh background.
+That's pretty much just a photo of a kitten pasted over a van Gogh background.

 Reaction among artists ranged from amusement to alarm, with many foretelling the end of human artists altogether.
 (This was also predicted at the invention of the camera, digital cameras, television, video, photoshop, the printing press, and probably most other inventions throughout history).